 The earlobe is the most universal site for body piercing—but it's definitely not the only option out there.
-A 2010 Pew survey found nearly 25% of teenagers have a piercing somewhere other than an earlobe.
+Roughly 1 in 4 teenagers surveyed had a piercing somewhere other than an earlobe.
 The tongue, lips, nose, eyebrows, nipples, navel (belly button), and genitals can all be pierced.

 Among people who get a piercing other than the earlobe, about 1 in 3 end up having a complication.

 The American Academy of Pediatrics (AAP) clinical report Adolescent and Young Adult Tattooing, Piercing, and Scarification encourages parents and teens to consider the risks involved and details the adverse outcomes associated with body piercing.

 Complications from Body Piercing:

 Infection at the pierced site.
 Whenever the skin's protective barrier is broken, local skin infections from staph or strep bacteria are a risk.
 Of all the body sites commonly pierced, the navel is the most likely to become infected because of its shape.
 Infections can often be treated with good skin hygiene and antibiotic medications.
 With this type of infection, jewelry generally does not have to be taken out.
 This helps prevent the hole from closing and promotes drainage of the infected area.

 Bloodstream infections.
 With any piercing, there is the danger of this type of infection, including the hepatitis B or C viruses and tetanus.
 These types of infections are commonly caused by contaminated piercing equipment.
 It is important to be up to date on immunizations, especially hepatitis B and tetanus, before having anything pierced.